apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 ## Start Syncer

-Start syncer according to the configurations and save a pid file in the default or specified path.
+Start Syncer according to the configurations and save a pid file in the default or specified path.
 The name of the pid file should follow `host_port.pid`.

 **Output file structure**